michaellperry/Correspondence/README.md

 Go to http://correspondencecloud.com to set up a Correspondence distributor.
 This is how devices running your app will collaborate with each other.
 You can use our distributor, or deploy your own to IIS or Azure.

 ## Download using NuGet
 Create a portable class library for your model.
+Exclude Silverlight; you will need a separate Silverlight-only project if you want to target that platform.
 Add the package:
-* Correspondence.Model
+* **Correspondence.Model**

 Create another portable class libraries for your domain services, view models, and other shared code.
+Again, Silverlight (if desired) is separate.
 Add the package:
-* Correspondence.Core
+* **Correspondence**

 Add the app package that's right for your application:
-* Windows Store, Windows Phone, WPF, or Silverlight - Correspondence.App
+* Windows Store, Windows Phone, WPF, or Silverlight - **Correspondence.App**
-* MVC - Correspondence.Web.App
+* MVC - **Correspondence.Web.App**

 Create a unit test library and add the package:
-* Correspondence.UnitTest
+* **Correspondence.UnitTest**

-See the Readme.txt file for additional instructions.

 ### Step 1: define a fact
 You express your model in a language called Factual.
 A fact looks like this: